Home

 • "But why dost thou judge thy brother? or why dost thou set at nought thy brother? for we shall all stand before the judgment seat of Christ."

 This verse doesn't in any way defend or prove the theory that there are two judgments.
-The only way that we can see the doctrine of two separate judgment times in this verse is if we "read it into" these scriptures.
+The only way that we can see the doctrine of two separate judgment times in this verse is through eisegesis where we "read it into" these scriptures.
 Because it was obviously not inspired of God to be written there.
 Moreover, we have the identical language in 2nd Corinthians, and it is clear from this text that it is a time of Judgment both for the good and the bad alike.
-Not coincidentally, this is totally harmonious with what we've already learned when looking at the actual word "bema" and its example uses for judgment for those at a tribunal.
+Not coincidentally, this is totally harmonious with what we've already learned when looking at the actual word "bema" and its example used for judgment for those at a tribunal.

 2nd Corinthians 5:9-11